 What's the Deal With Menopause Weight Gain?

-If you're a woman over, say 40 or 45, maybe you've wondered what's the deal with weight gain?
+If you're a woman over, say 40 or 45, maybe you've wondered, "What's the deal with menopause weight gain?"

 Maybe you've never had an issue with weight before and 5, 10, even 20 pounds seems to come out of nowhere, basically overnight.
 What is going on?